teachingaway/teachingaway.github.io/pages/design-patent-basics.md

 <img src="/images/design-patent/famous-design-patent-mix.png" class="big-image">

+<p class="big-text">DRAFT POST.</p>
-<p class="big-text">DRAFT POST.
-Design patents protect works of industrial design for 15 years.</p>

-Designers have registered design patents to protect iconic works like Adam Ziska's early Harley Davidson motorcycle, to Clarence Fender's electric guitar, to furniture, down to Godtfred Christiansen's little lego man.
+Design patents protect the *appearance* of a design, and the protection lasts for *15 years*.
+They are relatively inexpensive and a surprisingly effective.
+Designers have used these patents to protect iconic works like Clarence Fender's electric guitar, Adam Ziska's early Harley Davidson motorcycle, Charles Eames' simple chair, and even Godtfred Christiansen's little lego man.
 Design patents also protect moderns works of high-tech and digital design like Google's famously simple search interface, and of course, every iteration of Steve Jobs and Jony Ives' iPhone.

-First, this page teaches the basics of **design patent law** and how design patents stack up against utility patents, copyright and trademarks.
-Second, it give some **examples** of how companies use design patents to protect industrial design as well as digital design and UI/UX.
-Finally, we discuss how design patents can be used to develop market power as part of a robust intellectual property **portfolio**.

 <div class="toc">